BraiinsForge/deck-fbdoom/README.md

 ```
 or
 ```
-service bmc disable # for permament stop, after the restart the DECK application won't start
+service bmc disable # for permament stop, after the restart the DECK application won't start again
 ```

 ### Copy DOOM files: